tycastleberry/Challenge12/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 I would recommend using the second model that utilizes resampled data.
 Oversampling the data produced a model that increased recall from 91% to 99%, while only sacrificing a 1% decrease in precision from 85% to 84%.
 With so few of the loans being high-risk, it's crucial for the model to be correct when identifying an actual high-risk loan.
 By predicting 99% of the high-risk loans correctly, we can be confident that almost all of the high-risk loans are being properly identified.
 I'd like the model to be tweaked to improve the precision score so that it's correct a higher percentage of the time when identifying a loan as high-risk.
 However, I don't mind the tradeoff of the model identifying a loan as high-risk when it's not, because the recall score tells me that the model is catching 99% of the actual high-risk loans.
 The tradeoff of sacrificing some healthy loans to ensure that almost all of the high-risk ones are identified is justified.